LeFnord/rsemantic/README.md

 ## INSTALL:

-This version could be used with GSL 1.15, by using this fork [rb gsl](git://github.com/LeFnord/rb-gsl.git).
+This version could be used with GSL 1.15, by using this fork https://github.com/LeFnord/rb-gsl

 ---